 Short periods of stress are normal and can often be resolved by something as simple as completing a task which cuts down your workload, or by talking to others and taking time to relax.

 - Work out what it is that's making you feel stressed.
-For example, is it exams, or money or relationship problems?
+For example, is it exams, money or relationship problems?
 See if you can change your circumstances to ease the pressure you're under.

 - Try to have a healthy lifestyle.
-Eat well, get enough sleep, exercise regularly (find ways to get fit for free), cut down on alcohol, and spend some time socialising as well as working and studying.
+Eat well, get enough sleep, exercise regularly (find ways to get fit for free), cut down on alcohol, and take time to relax as well as working and studying.

 - Try not to worry about the future or compare yourself with others.

-- Try to resolve personal problems by talking to a friend, tutor or someone in your family.
+- Try talking to a friend, tutor or someone in your family about your stress.

 - Read about how to cope with the stress of exams.